Haulmont/github-youtrack-hook/README.md

 **Requires Python 2.7**

 GitHub receive hook is designed for updating YouTrack issues by push event.
+Based on [Bloomberg's webhook](https://github.com/bloomberg/python-github-webhook).

 The hook constantly listens all local interfaces to receive push events from GitHub.
 Once the hook recieves a push event, it parses the event payload.
 The hook does two things: